-- Microsoft Windows (any version, as far as we are aware) - Microsoft Access, as the interface uses an Access database - Text editor (e.g. WordPad, NotePad, NotePad++) that enables you to read and edit ASCII text files. - A tool like WinZip that can uncompress.zip files (not needed with recent versions of Windows)
+- Microsoft Windows (any version, as far as we are aware) - Text editor (e.g. WordPad, NotePad, NotePad++) that enables you to read and edit ASCII text files. - A tool like WinZip that can uncompress.zip files (not needed with recent versions of Windows) - Microsoft Access may be useful if you want to examine Access tables, but it is not essential.
+It is included in Microsoft Office 365, but not in all versions of Office.
+The SWAT Editor provides all the needed editing features of Access tables.